jiko-technologies/docs/oauth/examples/fastapi.md

 - **User Endpoint**: Returns user information if authenticated; otherwise, returns an HTTP 401 Unauthorized error.

-Ensure you replace `your-jiko-client-id` and `your-jiko-client-secret `with the actual credentials you get from Jiko.
-The `REDIRECT_URI` should match the URI you provided during oauth client registration.
+Ensure you replace `your-jiko-client-id` and `your-jiko-client-private-key` with the actual credentials you get from Jiko.
+The `REDIRECT_URI` should match the URI you provided during OAuth client registration.